nanocurrency/nano-docs/docs/node-implementation/contributing.md

 * Use `auto` type inference for local variables if it's clear from the context what the type will be.
 Use your best judgement, sometimes adding explicit types can increase readability [^1]
 * Handle exceptions, including IO exceptions for file and network operations.
-* Be liberal with `assert`.
-Use asserts to check invariants, not potential runtime errors, which should be handled gracefully.
-Asserts are for detecting bugs, not error handling.
+* Be liberal with `debug_assert`.
+Use asserts to check invariants, not potential runtime errors, which should be handled gracefully. `debug_assert` has an advantage over normal `assert` as it will always print out the stacktrace of the current thread when it hits.
+Debug asserts are for detecting bugs, not error handling.
+There is also `release_assert` which is similar to `debug_assert` but also hits in a release build.
+When there is unexpected behaviour and no suitable way to recover it can be used to halt program execution.
-* Be liberal with `BOOST_LOG` statements, except in performance critical paths.
+* Be liberal with `logger.always_log` or `logger.try_log` statements, except in performance critical paths.
 * Add comments to explain complex and subtle situations, but avoid comments that reiterates what the code already says.
 * Use RAII and C++11 smart pointers to manage memory and other resources.

 ### Performance and scalabiliy considerations

 * When making changes, think about performance and scalability.
 Pick good data structures and think about algorithmic complexity.
-    * For small data sets, std::vector should be your to-go container, as a linear scan through contiguous memory is often faster than any alternative.
+    * For small data sets, `std::vector` should be your to-go container, as a linear scan through contiguous memory is often faster than any alternative due to memory being read in cache lines.
     * Nested loops yield quadratic behavior - is there an alternative?
-A typical example is removing an inner lookup loop with a map.
+A typical example is removing an inner lookup loop with an unordered set/map to improve lookup performance to O(1).
 * Make sure your change doesn't conflict with the scalability characteristics described in the white paper.

 ### Security